Abhi73017/Image_Data_management_software/README.md

 it as a project in any IDE

 # Running
-To start Run the main.py file.
+To start, Run the main.py file.
 Other files are linked with the main.py file.
 NO need to seperately run other files of this repository.

 # Usage
 No special Instruction needed.
 Just select your image using given buttons in the GUI. and press required given buttons to start your